UniExeterRSE/computational-thinking-2024/_episodes/05_pattern_recognition.md

 There are three increasingly larger boards that get harder.
 Complete the first in 3 moves, the second in 8 moves and the third in 15 moves.

-Can you identify the pattern for a general solution for a board with X spaces?
+Can you identify the pattern for a general solution for each board?

 ![coin](../images/coin.png)

 ## Activity: Lost in translation

 Here's a simple real-world application from the field of bioinformatics.
 Genetic information is stored in DNA, which is a sequence of 4 bases (the nucleotides, conventionally indicated by the uppercase letters A, C, T, G).
 Thus a part of a gene might look like the string "GATTACA".
 During translation, molecular machinery converts the genetic sequence to a string of amino acids constituting a protein.
 In particular, DNA is read as a sequence of three-letter long "words" (the codons), each of which identifies an amino acid.
 So a sequence like "ATACAACCTGGTTCA" would be segmented as "(ATA)(CAA)(CCT)(GGT)(TCA)" and translated to "IQPGS", according to the standard genetic code (see also the dictionary below).
-In reality, these sequences are a few thousand characters long, hence the need for bioinformatics.
+In reality, these sequences are a few thousand characters long, hence the need for a computational solution.
 Happily, if we discard all the chemistry, this is just straightforward string processing.

-Write a program that asks the user for a nucleotide sequence and translates it into aminoacids.
+Design a program that takes a sequence of nucleotides (of any length) and translates it into amino acids.
 Use the genetic code table given below as a dictionary to look up the codons and perform the translation.
+How can you use the ideas of decomposition and pattern recognition to help you to write this?
+Is this similar to anything you have written before?

 ```
 # The standard genetic code